carrot-u/carrot-u-docs/docs/overview/mentor-pairings-2018.md

 | Mamata Malekoo | James Jalandoni |

 Dave and Muffy are "subs" so if your mentor is out of town or busy you might meet with one of them.

+## Meet the Mentors

+For an introduction to this year's mentors, check out [Meet the Mentors](meet-the-mentors-2018.md).